World 5 Most Sustainable Textile Fibers

 Sonali Bag

-The concept of sustainable development in textile fiber should have many interpretations.
+The concept of sustainable textile product development should have many interpretations.
 However, as fiber is the core of textiles, sustainable use and development will satisfy the present needs without compromising the environmental standards, to ensure that the future generation may have sustainable living.

 As long as unsustainable methods are used in the textile industry, the consequences of global warming are going to be more severe.
 Therefore, it is imperative to develop and maintain a sustainable textile practice that will result in a sustainable environment and living.